gioblu/BIPLAN/examples/LINUX/biplan-interpreter/README.md

 4. Digit `sudo make install`

 #### How to use it
-The `biplan` executable can be used to execute BIP machine language, in this example's directory you find [`fib.bip`](fib.bip), this file contains a program in BIP machine language that computes the 40th number of the Fibonacci sequence 100.000 times.
-Here you find the human readable version [bcc-compiler](../bcc-compiler/fib.bpl).
-You can use the `biplan` executable to interpret [`fib.bip`](fib.bip) and benchmark its performance against other programming languages.
+The `bcc` executable is copied in `usr/bin` to be reachable everywhere within your system, you can then use it to interpret BIP machine language, in this directory you find [`fib.bip`](fib.bip), this file contains a program in BIP machine language that computes the 40th number of the Fibonacci sequence 100.000 times (the human-readable version is [fib.bpl](../bcc-compiler/fib.bpl)).
+You can use the `biplan` executable to interpret [`fib.bip`](fib.bip) or any other BIPLAN program.
+To do so:

 1. Open the console
 2. Locate the `BIPLAN/examples/LINUX/biplan-interpreter` directory